DOSSIER - EVERYTHING YOU NEED TO KNOW ABOUT INVOICING FOR SERVICE COMPANIES

 i.
 Rely on standard prices

 ii.
-Calculate the forecast margin
+Calculate forecast margin

 Discover invoicing with Stafiz